MicrosoftDocs/azure-devops-docs/docs/collaborate/markdown-guidance.md

 Make your text easier to read by breaking it up with paragraphs or line breaks.

-In pull request comments, press Enter to insert a line break and begin text on a new line.
+In pull request comments and the wiki, press Enter to insert a line break and begin text on a new line.

 In a Markdown file or widget, enter two spaces prior to the line break to begin a new paragraph, or enter two line breaks consecutively to begin a new paragraph.